ubidots/ubidots-c/README.rst

 char*  api_key   Your API key for the Ubidots API
 =====  ========  =================================

 Initialize a Ubidots session.
-This is most likely the first Ubidots library function you will call Upon success, returns a pointer to a UbidotsClient.
+This is most likely the first Ubidots library function you will call.
+Upon success, returns a pointer to a UbidotsClient.
 Upon error, returns NULL.

 ubidots_save_value()
 ````````````````````